glegoux/browsing-history-shell/README.md

 If a foldername is `:<i>`, then this foldername is in conflict with the command `cd :<i>`.
 If this folder is in the current working directory and you use `cd :<i>`, there is a warning, but `cd ./:<i>` allows to go into this folder.

-You can comment or delete the matching lines into `.bashrc_browsing_history`, to have your wanted behaviour (no warning for instance).
+You can comment or delete the matching lines into `.bashrc_bhist`, to have your wanted behaviour (no warning for instance).

 ## Contribution